 What is intermittent fasting?

-There are several different intermittent fasting routines, such as:
+There are several different intermittent fasting schedules, such as:

-Probably the most popular method of intermittent fasting is 16:8 intermittent fasting.
+Probably the most popular intermittent fasting schedule is 16:8 intermittent fasting.
 On this schedule, you have an 8-hour eating window and a 16-hour fasting window (much of which happens overnight).

 Lots of people use intermittent fasting to lose weight, but there are many other benefits of intermittent fasting, from reduced inflammation to better blood sugar control to decreased belly fat.

-You can read more about the various intermittent fasting plans and their effects here: intermittent fasting for beginners.
+You can read more about the various intermittent fasting schedules and their effects here: intermittent fasting for beginners.

 What is the keto diet?